tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - When dealing with cash buyers, do your best to estimate the rehab costs and come up with a ballpark figure.
 Don’t spend countless hours trying to get it exactly right, since you won’t.

-- After several deals, you will be able to look at a property and within minutes offer a ballpark fig- ure to your cash buyer.
-So don’t sweat it too much at the beginning - just follow the six-step process I outlined, and you’ll do just fine.

 - A wholesaler's job of finding deals is much more difficult than that of a buy-and-hold investor or a house flipper.
 A wholesaler is therefore competing not only against retail buyers, but also against every other investor out there, and is at a disadvantage because they need to get the properties for even lower prices.

-- After meeting with a motivated seller and determining the ARV of the property, the repair costs, and your maximum allowable offer, you must now present your offer to the seller.
-However, this might be the area where you need the most practice.

-- There are many negotiating techniques you can use to get what you want in real estate.
-The most important thing is to be persistent and not give up until you get what you want.

 - Once you have agreed with the seller on a price, you and the seller should sign the contract.
 A contract is a legal document that states the terms agreed upon by both parties in the transaction.